Newton Creek Hut

 Routes

-Dunns Saddle lies only a kilometre North of Newton Saddle but is not a particularly practical alternative as a crossing.
+Dunns Saddle lies only a kilometre North of Newton Saddle but is not a practical alternative as a crossing.
 The approach from the Dunns side up the TL branch of the Creek is fairly easy (with some avalanche risk from the Tara Tama side after heavy snowfalls), but the Newton Creek side it is very steep and bluffy with access up or down a single steep rock gut.
 Travel down Newton Creek from here is through untracked sub-alpine and montane forest.
 A cascade with large boulders just upstream of the Newton Saddle turnoff can be skirted on the TR.
 Those who want to have a look at Dunns Saddle can access it directly from the Dunns side and then do an easy traverse Mt Edelweiss back over to Newton Saddle.
 This wouldn't add that much extra time to the standard crossing.

 A number of high-level routes are possible from the head of Newton Creek via the Tara Tama Range.
 The bouldery section of the Creek just upstream from the Hut can be skirted through the bush on the TR.
 Further up it is mostly boulderhopping with the odd detour into the scrub to reach the open tussock in the headwaters.